aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/555_CLUSTER/tf-files.md

 ### aws_eks_cluster__mycluster1.tf

-Create the EKS cluster, note the use of various remote outpur varaibles **data.terraform_remote_state** values.
+Create the EKS cluster, note the use of various remote output variables **data.terraform_remote_state** values.

 {{%expand "Expand here to see the code" %}}